 - Besides, the text is quite different.
 I wanted something simple that is easy to read and also completely honest.

 - All WordPress plugins and themes are regularly updated.
-And since different plugins are created from different people, it’s quite normal that they often don’t “talk” to each other the way they should.
+And since different plugins are created by different people, it’s quite normal that they often don’t “talk” to each other the way they should.

 - For example, Stratechery, Kottke.org, and Craig Mod.